 Adding a second major in a non-science field is an excellent idea.
 For example, a language or business may suit your career goals.
 In addition, many students interested in science teaching will take Education courses as well.

 A second major in a science field is strongly discouraged for GenSci majors.
-The reason being that the primary reason for the General Science program is to allow student to design their own science degree.
+The primary reason for the General Science program is to allow student to design their own science degree.
 A second major in a science area would seem contrary to the goals of the GenSci program.
 Having a minor is often desirable.
 Science minors (biology, chemistry, geology, physics, mathematics) are relatively easy for the General Science student to obtain, since you can double-count upper division courses taken for the General Science major in your minor.

 This is *not* true for a double major.
 The upper division credits that you use for your second major can *not* be counted towards your General Science upper division credits.
 In general, you will have to find two other emphasis areas to use for your upper division GenSci credits.
 Exceptions are made, but these are rare.
 Any credit hours beyond what you need for your major can be used for GenSci upper division credit.